(Cardboard Heart by Bartek Elsner)

 I agree with many of the characterizations of 19: venomous, aloof, off-putting.
 19 has a wonderfully chilling scent of nail-polish remover and cardboard.
 The Eau de Toilette is a floral fragrance, but less so in the topnotes, where the iris root dominates, than in the heart.
 The chill remains, though the acetone recedes, and the rose/jasmine heart continues the green trend right through to a grassy, vetiver drydown that I would ultimately categorize as woody-floral.

 If I could make any perfume moment last forever it would be the topnotes of 19 EDT.
-(Aside: I feel similarly about Cristalle and Pour Monsieur.
-I love them.
-I just want to drink them in.But, sadly, all three edts are brief experiences.)
+Unfortunately, the topnotes pass so quickly that it’s hard even to form a memory.
 Despite its passing nature, though, I love the shape of 19.
-It is a beautifully worked-out fragrance and has a coherence of tone from start to finish that is both effusive and calculated.
+It is a beautifully worked-out fragrance and has a coherent tone from start to finish.

 My dilemma: the concentration.
 The various Chanel concentrations are notorious for their qualitative differences.
 The edt isn’t just a dilute version of the edp or of the extrait, it’s a different formulation.
 I’ve fallen in easily with one concentration of the other Chanels.
 No 5: I understand the EDP; I enjoy the EDT.
 Cristalle: I don’t quite understand the EDP (it has a niceness that defeats the pretty brutality at the heart of the perfume) and want to live in the EDT.
 For 19 I want both the EDT and the EDP.